andyatkinson/presentations/pgconfnyc2025/pgconf2025.md

 </style>

 #### Context
-- I helped manage a dozen PostgreSQL instances for a web app
+- We managed a dozen PostgreSQL instances with "copies" of the same database for deployments of the web app.
-- Instances were set up at different times, initially all "shared", then single-customer split outs
+- Instances were set up at different times, not using infra-as-code.
+Initially "multi-customer" environments, then later single-customer split outs
-- Some were very over-provisioned (over spending), others very under-provisioned (performance problems)
+- Most were provisioned wrong.
+Over-provisioned (over spending), under-provisioned (performance problems)
-- On instances, mix of users, permissions, schema objects, tables, indexes
+- Poor config consistency.
+Mix of users, permissions, schema objects, tables, indexes.

-How could we do it better next time?
+How could we do better?

 ---
 <style scoped>
-  img.rc17 {
-    position:absolute;
-    top:50px;
-    right:30px;
-    max-width:600px;
-  }
   img.rw24 {
     position:relative;
-    bottom:50px;
+    bottom:60px;
     left:620px;
     max-width:400px;
   }